Monday, October 14, 2024

 Plant-Dyed Fabrics

-We use only natural, plant-based dyes to color our fabrics.
+We plan to use only natural, plant-based dyes to color our fabrics wherever we can, develop where we can't.
 Synthetic dyes are toxic and prevent natural fibers from breaking down.
 By using plant dyes, we ensure our products are fully biodegradable, from fiber to dye.

 A Lifestyle Rooted in Sustainability